 Baking soda is basically an alkaline crystallized powder.
-It neutralizes the acid content in the urine since it is a base with a pH over seven.
+It neutralizes the acid content in the urine since it is a base with a pH of over seven.
 This can cause a pH that is neither acidic nor acrid.

 Using a quarter cup of baking soda, apply a thin layer of baking soda to the area where your dog has defecated.
-Make sure you don’t overdo it and let it sit overnight on a dog-infested area.
+Make sure you don’t overdo it and let it sit overnight in a dog-infested area.
 Using a vacuum cleaner, thoroughly clean the area in the morning.

-Pour two tablespoons baking soda and 1 cup of water into a spray bottle, and shake well before using.
+Pour two tablespoons of baking soda and 1 cup of water into a spray bottle, and shake well before using.
 To get rid of the urine stains, shake thoroughly and then spray the mixture over the affected area.

 Afterward, dab it dry with a microfiber cloth or dry towel to remove any remaining residue.